Oreofreakshake/LumberJack-hack/README.md

 # LumberJack-hack
-## Script to hack lumberjack telegram bot game
+## Script to hack the lumberjack telegram bot game

 **_To Run the Script_**
 - Clone the repo